 Ventures are selected to receive Startup Grant funding by way of the following criteria:

-- Full-time and active participation in the summer programming, including workshops, check-ins, mentoring, and workspace;
+- Full-time and active participation in their Incubator program (i.e., the summer of 2017), including workshops, check-ins, mentoring, and workspace;

 - Ongoing commitment level of the team and evidence of traction for the venture;